Play Freedom Trail with DP

 n := len(ring)

-// there may be multiple characters key[j] on the ring
+// there might be multiple characters key[j] on the ring

 for _, k := range charToIndex[rune(key[j])] {